eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/components/documentloader/githubloader.md

 ---
 title: GitHubLoader
-description: Description of GitHubLoader component
+description: "Description of GitHubLoader component"
 ---

 **Description:** Loads files from a GitHub repository.
 Note that you will likely hit rate limits on all but the smallest repositories